casact/chainladder-python/README.rst

 Alternatively for pre-release functionality, install directly from github:
 ``pip install git+https://github.com/casact/chainladder-python/``

-Note: This package requires Python 3.5 and later, numpy 1.12.0 and later, pandas 0.23.0 and later, scikit-learn 0.18.0 and later.
+Note: This package requires Python>=3.5 to Python<3.9, numpy 1.12.0 and later, pandas 0.23.0 and later, scikit-learn 0.18.0 and later.

 Questions?